How to Get Back to Your Peak Physical Form: Treating Sports Injuries With Physical Therapy

 - Knee injuries.
 Your knee is the most complex joint in your body and is, therefore, one of the most commonly injured body parts.
 Knee injuries may include dull aches that run from your hip to your knee, repetitive use injuries making it difficult to move the knee, or more severe injuries such as an ACL tear.

 How does physical therapy help?

-Your Westlake Village, CA physical therapist is highly trained movement specialists.
+Your Westlake Village, CA, physical therapist is a highly trained movement specialist.
 Through physical evaluations, they are able to examine the moving body in order to prescribe the best treatment plan for your specific needs.
 They may also review diagnostic tests, such as X-rays, MRI, or ultrasound.
 Once your diagnosis has been determined, your physical therapist will create a specialized treatment plan for you, taking into account the nature of your injury, your fitness level, and your lifestyle.

 Your treatment plan will typically include manual therapy to increase your range of motion and reduce scar tissue, stretches to improve balance and mobility, and strengthening exercises to enhance the injured area, as well as its surrounding areas.
 These are all done to help you recover after your sports injury and to prevent further injury from occurring in the future.

 If you have recently sustained a sports injury, contact Kinney Physical Therapy & Wellness today in Westlake Village, CA to find out more about how our physical therapists can help you return quickly and safely to the activities you love.
 We can set up a consultation for you and get you started on the road to pain relief and recovery!